1 in Every 10 U.S. Children Now Has ADHD

 A recent study1, published online in JAMA Network Open, found that the proportion of children in the United States diagnosed with attention deficit disorder (ADHD or ADD) rose dramatically from 6.1% in 1997 to 10.2% in 2016.

-The researchers analyzed data from the nationwide, cross-sectional National Health Interview Survey conducted yearly from 1997 to 2016.
-This sample included 186,457 children (aged 4 to 17) diagnosed with ADHD by a physician, as reported through in-person interviews with a parent or guardian.
+The researchers analyzed the health data of 186,457 children, gathered by the nationwide, cross-sectional National Health Interview Survey.
+In 2016, they found 1,880 cases of ADHD diagnosed by a physician, as reported through in-person interviews with a parent or guardian, up from 1,234 cases in 1997.

 They found increases in total diagnoses across all groups, with significant prevalence differences by age, sex, race/ethnicity, family income, and geographic region as follows: